Smart city: Criticism

 In 2023, the Salisbury smart cities controversy arose after a proposal for smart city technology in the South Australian local government area of City of Salisbury was met with community backlash leading to a range of conspiracy theories.

 Initiatives

 Africa

-The African Union Commission pledged to utilize ICTs to advance sustainable urban development.
+The African Union Commission pledged to use ICTs to advance sustainable urban development.

 Canada

 The "smart communities" movement took shape as a strategy to involve more users in IT.
 Primary issues included traffic congestion, school overcrowding and air pollution.

 China

 China's smart cities movement began with a pilot program launched in 2012 through its Ministry of Housing and Urban-Rural Development.
-China's National New-Type Urbanization Plan for 2014-2020 included smart cities.
+China's National New-Type Urbanization Plan for 2014–2020 included smart cities.
 It identified six important aspects for developing smart cities: